Prof. BW Keller

 simulation of the efficiency of a four layered multijunction solar cell.

 Now she is working on Astrophysics with in the MGS group.
-Her research focus is on the co-evolution of galaxies and their supermassive black holes.
+Her research focus

 Zachary Wyatt